redhousestudio/redhousestudio.github.io/termsmix.md

 <p>&nbsp;</p>

-Hello, great that we'll be working together!
+Hello, great that we'll be working together, I love mixing music!

-To make our mix session go smooth I wanted to share some information about how I work.
+To prepare our session I wanted to share some technical details about how I like to work.
+This enables me to put as much time possible on actual mixing.

 <p>&nbsp;</p>